Financial-Times/dotcom-page-kit/packages/anvil-server-ft-handlebars/readme.md

 + app.engine('.hbs', engine())
 ```

-When using this module as a view engine Express will find the template file, decorate any data passed to it with properties from `app.locals` and `response.locals`, and send the rendered result.
+When using this module as a view engine Express will find the template file, decorate any data passed to it with properties from `app.locals` and `response.locals`, and automatically send the rendered result.
 See the Express [render documentation] for more information.

 ```js
 app.get('/', (request, response) => {